Jan Hesters

 Expressions Over Statements

 In functional programming, you'll see many expressions and few statements.
-Expressions avoid intermediate variables, while statements often bring side-effects and mutable state.
+Expressions avoid intermediate variables, while statements often bring side effects and mutable state.

 Statements